d1mnewz/interviews/README.md

 # My vision on interviews and why you should take those chances
   I see technical interviews as an opportunity to improve my knowledge of the platform, engineering in general, market etc.
   If there were some questions I didn't know, then it was a good interview.
-You sim.
-I know what to learn next.
+I know where my gaps are and this knowledge comes almost for free.
+The only price I pay is my time and the stress I might experience during the whole process.
+However, I know what to learn next.

   Attending each interview is stressful.
 Don't be scared - it's also stressful for an interviewer.
 What you need to remember is to keep balance and the fact that an interviewer is not the smartest person in the room.
 You can't be sure he asks you the right questions.
 You can't be sure he explains you the right answers.
 But excellence is achieved only with practice - having that in mind you can also start your interviews-journey.
 You should practice to feel always comfortable and confident during the interviews.